foderking/Makima-FM/README.md

 # Makima-FM
 A file manager written in python.

+I wrote this project to teach myself python3

 # This is one of my first real projects while I'm learning python

 TO-DO LIST: